All Episodes

 We were told there was a second person involved or wasn't.

-Uh we were told the father was shot, he wasn't.
+We were told the father was shot, he wasn't.

-None of what we had, other than the event itself and the numbers involved turned out to be true.
+None of it, none of what we had other than the event itself and the numbers involved turned out to be true within the first three hours of this.

-Now listen to how CBS reports this.
+Now, listen to how CBS reports this.

-The headline, Connecticut School shooting doesn't deter crowd at gun show in Montgomery County.
+The headline, Connecticut school shooting doesn't deter crowd at gun show in Montgomery County.

 A gun show in Montgomery County drew a huge crowd on Sunday despite calls for stricter gun control after a shooting rampage in Newtown, Connecticut.